internetofwater/pids.geoconnex.us/docs/contributor/yourls-action/README.md

 In order to build YOURLS Action you must have the following installed in your *Environment*.

-## Python
+## Python and Pip
-Python can be downloaded and installed from the official [Python website](https://python.org/).
+Python and Pip can be downloaded and installed from the official [Python website](https://python.org/).
 Ensure you select the appropriate version for your operating system.

 As of the last update, the YOURLS Action requires Python 3.6 or later.
 Check the system's documentation or codebase for the specific version requirements.